omicsNLP/Auto-CORPus/README.md

 $ pip install .

+You might get an error here `ModuleNotFoundError: No module named 'skbuild'` if you do then run $ pip install --upgrade pip first

 Run the below command for a single file example

 $ python run_app.py -c "configs/config_pmc.json" -t "output" -f "Tutorial/PMC4827154.html"